QuantLet/DEDA_Class_SS2018/DEDA_Class_SS2018_Route Optimisation & Site Selection/Route Optimisation/README.md

 **File:**
 *ACO_route_optimisation.py*

 ACO was initially proposed by  Marco Dorigo (1992).
 It is a metaheuristic algorithm for finding optimal paths, based on the simulation of the foraging behaviour of a colony of searching ants.
 After an ant finds food, it generates pheromones on the way back to the nest to inform other ants of the path to the food.
-The pheromones fade over time and the unused paths become less likely to be taken; otherwise, the density of pheromones on the used paths becomes higher.
+The pheromones fade over time and the unused paths become less likely to be taken; paths with a higher pheromone concentration are more likely to be taken.

 ![](pic/ant.png)
 <p align="center">
-Figure 5-1 Shortest path find by an ant colony
+Figure 5-1 Shortest path found by an ant colony
 </p>
 <p align="center">
 Source: Johann Dréo (https://commons.wikimedia.org/wiki/File:Aco_branches.svg)
 </p>

-In this project, we implement the Max-Min Ant System (MMAS) (Stützle and Hoos, 1996), which we only update pheromones by for Δ𝜏<sub>𝒊𝑗</sub> = q/𝒅<sub>BestTour</sub> the best ant at the iteration (q controls the degree of influence of Δ𝜏<sub>𝒊𝑗</sub>.
+In this project, we implement the Max-Min Ant System (MMAS) (Stützle and Hoos, 1996) in which we only update pheromones by Δ𝜏<sub>𝒊𝑗</sub> = q/𝒅<sub>BestTour</sub> for the best ant at the iteration (q controls the degree of influence of Δ𝜏<sub>𝒊𝑗</sub>.
 If the path is unused, the the density of pheromones is decreased by ρ (a given initial parameter).

-Additionally, the selection of next place is based on the probability constructed by the pheromones.
+Additionally, the selection of the next path is based on the probability constructed by the pheromones.
 The probability of ant k at location 𝒊 chooses to go to location 𝑗 is as follows:

 ![](svgs/e1c266efd778e39f0e575dcfca83e753.svg)

 ![](svgs/a2ff07f6cfd19f84cc40b4bdfaa7454b.svg)

-where α and β determines pheromone trail and the heuristic information; 𝜏<sub>𝒊𝑗</sub> and η<sub>𝒊𝑗</sub> are the pheromone trail and the locally available heuristic information, respectively. 𝑿<sub>𝒊</sub> are all  the feasible (visitable) locations of ant 􏰯k.
+where α and β determine the pheromone trail and the heuristic information; 𝜏<sub>𝒊𝑗</sub> and η<sub>𝒊𝑗</sub> are the pheromone trail and the locally available heuristic information, respectively. 𝑿<sub>𝒊</sub> are all  the feasible (visitable) locations of ant 􏰯k.

 The local search tries to swap the sequence of the tour at various points (e.g., 1-2-3-4 to 3-4-2-1.) to determine if a different sequence can generate better fitness values (shorter distance).